Your Rights in the Programs of Living Independence for the Elderly

 Our staff and contractors seek to affirm the dignity and worth of each participant by assuring the following rights:

 You have the right to be treated with respect.

 You have the right to be treated with dignity and respect at all times, to have all of your care kept private and confidential, and to get compassionate, considerate care.
 You have the right:

 - To get all of your health care in a safe, clean environment and in an accessible manner.

 - To be free from harm.
-This includes excessive medication, physical or mental abuse, neglect, physical punishment, being placed by yourself against your will, and any physical or chemical restraint that is used on you for discipline or convenience of staff and that you do not need to treat your medical symptoms or to prevent injury.
+This includes excessive medication, physical or mental abuse, neglect, physical punishment, being placed by yourself against your will, and any physical or chemical restraint that is used on you for discipline or convenience of staff and that you do not need to treat your medical symptoms.

-- To be encouraged to use your rights in the LIFE program.
+- To be encouraged and helped to use your rights in the LIFE program.